Bilal-Nadeem/Stuxnet-Discord-Bot/README.md

 2. Upload this code to heroku and run

 ## Issues

 There are some issues in this code as I wrote it back in 2021.
+No plan on updating it.
 1. Unorganized Files
 2. No config file (Need to manually change variables in code)
 3. Lack of debugging (Basic Handling / Ignoring Exceptions)

-4. Basic Programming Structure
+© Bilal Nadeem, 2021-2023